AdobeDocs/analytics-platform.en/help/analysis-workspace/attribution/models.md

 >
 >You are viewing the documentation for Analysis Workspace in Customer Journey Analytics.
 Its feature set differs slightly from [Analysis Workspace in traditional Adobe Analytics](https://experienceleague.adobe.com/docs/analytics/analyze/analysis-workspace/home.html).
 [Learn more...](/help/getting-started/cja-aa.md)

-The concept of attribution in Adobe Analytics requires two components:
+The concept of attribution in Customer Journey Analytics requires two components:

 * **Attribution model:** The model describes the distribution of conversions to the hits in a group.
 For example, first touch or last touch.
 * **Attribution lookback window:** The lookback window describes which groupings of hits are considered for each model.
 For example, visit or visitor.